 A word with regard to coal.
 I was amused at the exception taken to the action of a gentleman from Philadelphia, and at the statement made by some other speaker that he could see nothing but coal and iron.
-Well, they are very good things to see, and I am happy to say that in Nova Sco-tia we have them both in large quantities; and we have them near the sea, therefore I have great sympathy with a Pennsylvanian who does not undervalue coal and iron.
-But let me say this, that I have just done what I never had an oppor-tunity of doing before-I have seen the front and rear and centre of this State of Pennsylvania.
-I rear and centre of this State of Fennsylvania.
+Well, they are very good things to see, and I am happy to say that in Nova Scotia we have them both in large quantities; and we have them near the sea, therefore I have great sympathy with a Pennsylvanian who does not undervalue coal and iron.
+But let me say this, that I have just done what I never had an opportunity of doing before -I have seen the front and rear and centre of this State of Pennsylvania.
 I have seen there what reconciles me to all the misfortunes that may happen to her if this treaty should go into effect.
-Pennsylvania is so rich in a fertile soil; so rich in honest industry; so rich in income decels as inch in funta out in all the in iron and coal; so rich in fuits, and in all that can embellish or give animation to industrial life, that she need care nothing about this treaty.
-God has been good to her, and her thrifty sons have made the best use of the blessings that have have fanced I bees use of the bressings that have been bestowed upon them.
-As I passed over that State and saw her fertile fields I should have fancied I was in one of the richest districts in England, but for the wooden fences.
-I visited have fancied I was in one of the richest districts in England, but for the wooden fences.
+Pennsylva-nia is so rich in a fertile soil; so rich in honest industry; so rich in iron and coal; so rich in fruits, and in all that can embellish or give animation to industrial life, that she need care nothing about this treaty.
+God has been good to her, and her thrifty sons have made the best use of the blessings that have been bestowed upon them.
+As I passed over that State and saw her fertile fields, I should have fancied I was in one of the richest districts in England, but for the wooden fences.
 I visited her great workshop, and I saw a city that has no rival on this continent-a city only matched by three or four in Europe.
 There Pennsylvania stands in her beauty and power, and she need not fear competition from any of our provinces.
 But as with timber so with coal.
-Do you think we own all the coal in Nova Scotia?
+Do you think we want all the coal in Nova Scotia?
 I think not.
-There is hardly a steamer comes down from New York or Boston that does not hing A meri-New York or Boston that does not bring American capitalists to invest money in our coal.
-Now a few words in explanation for the
+There is hardly a steamer comes down from New York or Boston that does not bring American capitalists to invest money in our coal.